 - For any given transaction, we can determine the computational time of its hash.

-- It resists from a collision; a collision happens when two different input results in the same output.
-There is a collision resistance when serious attempts to find collision remain unsuccessful.
+- It resists a collision; a collision happens when two different input results in the same output.
+There is collision resistance when serious attempts to find a collision remain unsuccessful.

 - Knowing the output, it is not feasible to predict the input.
 So even if the hash value of a given transaction is known, the transaction itself remains unknown.

-Now that we understand that transactions are recorded to form a blockchain, the next question is what is the relation between blockchain and smart contracts.
+Now that we understand that transactions are recorded to form a blockchain, the next question is the relation between blockchain and smart contracts.